fluxscape/fluxscape-docs/docs/getting-started/workflow.md

 ## Modules and Prefabs

-In Noodl you can also import modules developed by others or develop your own modules.
-You can find a list of current modules provided by Noodl [here](/library/modules/overview).
+In FluxScape you can also import modules developed by others or develop your own modules.
+You can find a list of current modules provided by FluxScape [here](/library/modules/overview).
 You can also build your own modules and extensions, for example wrapping existing Javascript libraries.
 You can read more about it [here](/javascript/extending/overview).

 <div className="ndl-image-with-background l">